Eldest: Characters

-Plot summary
+Plot

-Eldest begins as Ajihad, the king of the rebel Varden force, is ambushed and killed, while The Twins and Murtagh are assumed dead.
+Eldest begins as Ajihad, the leader of the rebel Varden force, is ambushed and killed, while The Twins and Murtagh are assumed dead.
 Ajihad's daughter Nasuada is elected to command the Varden, and decides to move them to Surda and oppose the Empire openly.
 Eragon and Saphira decide to travel to the forest Du Weldenvarden to be trained as a Dragon Rider by the elves.
 The dwarf king, Hrothgar, adopts Eragon to his clan and has his now foster brother, Orik, accompany him to the forest.
 There, Eragon meets the stranger who had contacted him, revealed to be a Rider, Oromis, with his Dragon Glaedr, the only Dragon and Rider secretly alive.
 However, both are crippled, and so cannot fight Galbatorix directly, choosing to pass on their knowledge.
 Eragon and Saphira are taught the use of logic, magic theory, scholarship, and combat, among other things.

 However, having received a back injury in the previous book, Eragon is beset by agonizing seizures, which debilitate him.
 He also struggles with his romantic feelings for Arya, while Saphira has similar struggles toward Glaedr.
-Arya becomes aware of his feelings, and distances herself from him, not to interfere in his education, while Saphira is violently rejected by Glaedr.
+Arya becomes aware of his feelings, and distances herself from him, while Saphira is violently rejected by Glaedr, though the two come to an understanding afterwards.
 Eventually, in an ancient elven ceremony, the Agaetí Blödhren, Eragon is affected by powerful magic, turning him into an elf-human hybrid, and healing his back injury.
-He makes another romantic attempt on Arya, but she harshly rejects him, and leaves to rejoin the Varden.
+He makes another romantic attempt on Arya, but she gently rejects him, and leaves to rejoin the Varden.

-Meanwhile, unknowing of all of this, Eragon's cousin Roran plans to marry Katrina, daughter of Sloan, the village butcher.
-While the village is at peace, they are unexpectedly attacked by Galbatorix's soldiers and the Ra'zac, who had killed Roran's father, Garrow.
-Roran fights the soldiers with a hammer, which becomes his signature weapon.
-The Ra'zac and most of the soldiers escape, saying that they want information from Roran.
-The entire village then sets up defenses, and during a second invasion, the Ra'zac escape again.
-One night, Roran wakes up to find Katrina being attacked by the Ra'zac, who sneaked into the house.
+Meanwhile, unknowing of all of this, Eragon's cousin Roran, returning home after hearing of his father's death, plans to marry Katrina, daughter of Sloan, the village butcher, while the village is unexpectedly attacked by Galbatorix's soldiers and the Ra'zac, who had killed Garrow.
+Roran fights the soldiers with a hammer, which becomes his signature weapon while the entire village mounts a defence, during which Roran proposes to Katrina, but ignites a feud between himself and Sloan in the process.
+One night, Roran wakes up to find Katrina being taken by the Ra'zac, who sneaked into the house.
 They seriously injure him and capture Katrina.
-Sloan, revealed to be in league with the Ra'zac, is then flown away by them, along with Katrina.
+Sloan, revealed to be in league with the Ra'zac, is then knocked out and flown away by them, along with Katrina, on their mounts and parents, the Lethrblaka.

 Torn between chasing after Katrina and staying behind to defend his home, Roran rallies almost the entirety of the village to travel to Surda and join the Varden.
 On the way, they journey to Teirm, where Roran meets Jeod, Brom's friend, who informs him about Eragon, and decides to go with them.
 With Jeod's help, they steal a ship, and journey toward Surda by sea.